atarukodaka/fisk8_result_viewer/README.md

 % bundle exec rails server
 ```

-If you want to add new competition(s), edit config/competitions.yml and run updates.
+If you want to add new competition(s), edit 'config/competitions.yml' and run update:competitions as above.

 ## Maintain competitions list